Walk Away (Kelly Clarkson song): Critical response

 Pam Avoledo of Blogcritics wrote that "[...]
 Clarkson vocals fiery and smoldering.
 She's come a long way from American Idol where she had the sing songs technically perfect with the emotion optional.
 However, in the single, she unleashes whatever anger she felt from a past breakup and puts it in the song."

 Stephen Thomas Erlewine from AllMusic described the song as a "driving, anthemic pop tune" and picked it as one of the album's best tracks.
 Robert Christgau named it a "prefab kissoff".
 Charles Merwin from Stylus Magazine wrote that "Luckily, songs like 'Breakaway' and 'Walk Away' are good enough to make you forget about some disappointments on the album."
 On March 5, 2013, Billboard ranked the song at number 20 in its list of Top 100 American Idol Hits of All Time.

 Chart performance

 "Walk Away" debuted on the U.S. Billboard Hot 100 at number 97 on the chart dated January 21, 2006.
 "Walk Away" became Breakaway's first release to fail to achieve top 10 status on the Billboard Hot 100, peaking at number 12.
 In the United Kingdom, the song debuted and peaked at number 21.
-In Australia, on the ARIA Charts, the song debuted at number 29.
-Later, it reached number 28, before falling to number 33.
-In its fourth week, it reached and peaked number 27.
+In Australia, on the ARIA Single Chart, the song debuted at number 29 and, during its fourth week on the chart, peaked at number 27.
 As of September 2017, the song has sold over 1,306,000 copies in the United States.